Is There a First Aid Certificate Expiry Date?

 Personal First Aid Certificate Expiry

-If you have completed the Parents First Aid course as a parent, guardian or grandparent, renewing the course with the arrival of each subsequent child you will be caring for means you will be up to date with the latest practices.
+If you have completed the Caring for kids course as a parent, guardian or grandparent, renewing the course with the arrival of each subsequent child you will be caring for means you will be up to date with the latest practices.

 How Will You Know if You’re Due to Renew Your First Aid Certificate?

 We know it can be hard to remember exactly when you did your training – months and years can blur into one another.
-But we try to make it as easy as possible for you to stay current by sending out your renewal reminders, either by email, post or SMS.
+But we try to make it as easy as possible for you to stay current by sending out your renewal reminders, either by email or SMS.

 Being up to date with First Aid certifications isn’t just about ticking a box; it’s about ensuring you have the best possible knowledge and skills to save a life.
 At St John we believe this is only possible if every home, workplace and public gathering has at least one person educated, equipped and prepared to provide First Aid.
 The only way to be educated and prepared is to ensure regular training refreshers.
 After all, your colleagues or family members are counting on you to be there for them when they need it with the skills to save their life.

 PROVIDE FIRST AID

 Learn how to manage a range of common first aid scenarios.